nonbinarybyte/CelestiaOS/README.md

 For support use one of the following options below!

-1. Email kenny! kennythefemme@gmail.com is his email.
+1. make an issue or...
-2. make an issue or pull request.
+2. fork & pull request.

 ## Accessibility Support